|

 BAFSA launches sprinkler system course for owners and occupiers

-THE BRITISH Automatic Fire Sprinkler Association’s (BAFSA) ongoing commitment to promote Best Practice in the fire safety domain has now resulted in the development of a new Continuing Professional Development (CPD)-accredited online learning programme aimed at owners and occupiers of buildings where a fire sprinkler system is fitted.
+THE BRITISH Automatic Fire Sprinkler Association’s (BAFSA) ongoing commitment to promote Best Practice in the fire safety domain has now resulted in a new Continuing Professional Development (CPD)-accredited online learning programme aimed at owners and occupiers of buildings where a fire sprinkler system is fitted.

 The Owners and Occupiers Guide to Automatic Fire Sprinkler Systems course offers accessible training aimed at those with an interest in improving their understanding of compliance in relation to critical fire safety systems and meeting their legislative obligations.